Create a Tobacco- and Vape-Free School

 Implementing or strengthening a tobacco-free policy can be a long but rewarding process.
-The steps and timeline for adopting a new policy can look different for every school, but the approaches will remain the same.
-It is generally recommended to start the process of adopting a new policy in the fall, with the goal of policy implementation during the spring semester.
+The steps and timeline for adopting a new policy can look different for every school, but the approaches remain the same.
+Generally, the best time to start adopting a new policy is in the fall, with the goal of policy implementation during the spring semester.

 Educate and Connect

 - Familiarize yourself with information about tobacco and vape products and why they are a concern on your school’s campus.

 - Educate your school’s administrators and staff about e-cigarettes and vapor products.
 Make them aware of your goal to implement or strengthen the school’s tobacco-free policy.

 - Use the School Tobacco-Free Policy Checklist to evaluate your school’s current policy and identify how it could be strengthened.